 With a few days available, you can plan a Vancouver Island Road Trip.
 Drive up Vancouver Island to Tofino for a night or two, where you can stay in one of the beautiful seaside resorts.
 Spend some time surfing or walking along the beaches in Pacific Rim National Park, enjoy some of the beautiful day hikes around Tofino or near the village of Ucluelet, and see the pristine coastal forest all along this remote stretch of the island.

 A car makes this trip simple and is the best way to see the attractions.
 If you are using public transport, it will be cheaper and include a bus to Whistler and walk-on ferries to Victoria and Salt Spring Island.
 With a car, be aware that taking a car ferry may require some wait time, especially around holidays.
 If you add on a trip to Tofino a car is almost essential.

-4 Eastern Canada: Nova Scotia and Prince Edward Island
+4. Eastern Canada: Nova Scotia & Prince Edward Island

 If you have another seven or 10 days for exploring the Maritimes, tack on a tour of Newfoundland.

 Newfoundland Itinerary Highlights: St. John's, Gros Morne National Park, coastal towns

 Start your Newfoundland itinerary with a stop in St. John's, the provincial capital, to explore Signal Hill National Historic Site and George Street, in the lovely downtown area.
 When you leave St. John's, take the scenic drive along Conception Bay and over to the Bonavista Peninsula to the charming town of Trinity.
 This scenic little seaside village with colorful houses looks out onto oceanfront cliffs.
 Tour some historic buildings to get a feel for the culture, take a whale-watching tour, or go for a hike.
 If you are visiting in the late spring, you may even see an iceberg.